Rules and Regulations of Home CCTV installations

-The Data Protection Act 1998 applies to CCTV use thats monitoring the movements of strangers outside your home, as you’re effectively collecting data on those individuals so it becomes difficult to operate under the exception of domestic purpose.
+The Data Protection Act 1998 applies to CCTV use that’s monitoring the movements of strangers outside your home, as you’re effectively collecting data on those individuals, so it becomes difficult to operate with the exception of domestic purpose.
 In these circumstances, we recommend you register with the ICO as a data controller.
 You can do that here (£35 per year): register with ICO as a data controller.

 Restrictions imposed by the Data Protection Act 1998 when installing home CCTV